Quick access:

 Future-Proof Monetisation Programme

-Given the multiple crises that the world is enduring and many others that may follow, the Future-Proof Monetisation programme provides training on leveraging technology in monetising small creative businesses and building resilient business models.
+Given the multiple crises that the world is enduring and many others that may follow, the Future-Proof Monetisation programme provided training on leveraging technology in monetising small creative businesses and building resilient business models.

 Drone Divas